-Market Environmental Law Clinic.154 In 2009, as the United States Congress was debating legislation designed to dramatically reduce greenhouse emissions nationwide, an alliance representing coal industry groups sent forged letters to members of Congress that falsely suggested several civil society groups opposed the legislation.155
+Market Environmental Law Clinic.
+154 In 2009, as the United States Congress was debating legislation designed to dramatically reduce greenhouse emissions nationwide, an alliance representing coal industry groups sent forged letters to members of Congress that falsely suggested several civil society groups opposed the legislation.155

 Leaked slides from a 2014 presentation from the Western States Petroleum Association (WSPA), the successor to the Western Oil and Gas Association, outline the strategy the industry used to oppose climate change reduction efforts in the state of California, which has the second highest greenhouse emissions of any US state.148 WSPA members include BP, Chevron, ExxonMobil, Shell, and Occidental Petroleum.
-The slides reveal that WSPA organized 16 "AstroTurf" organizations-organizations with innocuous and grassroots-sounding names-to deploy industry messaging against proposed regulation under the guise of grassroots support.149

-More recently, as the reality of climate change has become all but impossible to deny, the largest companies have adjusted their strategies from outright denial to questioning the human contribution to climate change, the timing and severity of impacts, and the economic feasibility of reducing emissions.
-In 2014, for example, ExxonMobil released a report entitled "Energy and Climate" which "provide[s] comments on the topics of global energy and climate change."156 In its discussion, ExxonMobil describes itself as believing "that changes to the earth's climate, including those that may result from anthropogenic causes, pose a risk."157 Shell, in 2016, referred to fracking as a "future opportunity," despite internal data from 1998 indicating that exploiting such reserves would be incompatible with climate goals.158 Finally, as recently as January 2017, Rex Tillerson, who served as CEO of ExxonMobil until being nominated as US Secretary of State by Donald Trump, downplayed the risks of climate change during his confirmation hearing.
-"The increase in the greenhouse gas concentrations in the atmosphere are having an effect, our ability to predict that effect is very limited."159
+The slides reveal that WSPA organized 16 "AstroTurf" organizations-organizations with innocuous and grassroots-sounding names-to deploy industry messaging against proposed regulation under the guise of grassroots support.
+149 reducing emissions.
+In 2014, for example, ExxonMobil released a report entitled "Energy and Climate" which "provide[s] comments on the topics of global energy and climate change."156 In its discussion, ExxonMobil describes itself as believing "that changes to the earth's climate, including those that may result from anthropogenic causes, pose a risk."157 Shell, in 2016, referred to fracking as a "future opportunity," despite internal data from 1998 indicating that exploiting such reserves would be incompatible with climate goals.
+158 Finally, as recently as January 2017, Rex Tillerson, who served as CEO of ExxonMobil until being nominated as US Secretary of State by Donald Trump, downplayed the risks of climate change during his confirmation hearing.
+"The increase in the greenhouse gas concentrations in the atmosphere are having an effect, our ability to predict that effect is very limited."159 advertisements ('advertorials') in The New York Times."
+Their findings were clear: ExxonMobil misled the public, with a dramatic discrepancy between the certainties expressed in private and academic documents versus those shared with investors, consumers, and the general public.
+According to Supran and Oreskes, over 80% of internal and peer-reviewed documents acknowledge climate change as real and caused by humans, whereas only 12% of advertorials do-and over 80% express doubt.